Tpoquillon/pvt-segmentation/README.md

 Download the 4 .npy files from [3boxes](https://github.com/Tpoquillon/Tpoquillon.github.io/tree/master/Data/3boxes) and place them in the Sources folder.

 Images for this tutorial are in .npy format ([numpy.ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html)).
 Each image is a three-dimensional matrix.
-The PVT Vesselness library is made to work with this image format.
+The pvtseg library is made to work with this image format.